jodizzle/go_game_jam/README.md

 ![Game screenshot](screen.png)
 A basic little snake game.
 Eat as many green squares as you can before dying.
 Don't touch your tail or the edges of the screen!

 Built with [termloop](https://github.com/JoelOtter/termloop), and made over a weekend as part of the [codelympics Go Game Jam](https://codelympics.io/projects/2).
+This repository is preserved for posterity; further development will take place in a [new repo](https://github.com/jodizzle/gosnake).

 # Play